clown-0726/front-end-53/Business Eng/liulishuo.md

 #### Page 1

 - Like many other buildings, the school had been `torn down`.
-- ...and a hasband who was `really` at home.
+- ...and a husband who was `really` at home.
 - She would have to `arrange for` someone to take care of things while she was away.
 - In their school days, Sharon was `class monitor`(班长).
 - None of them had seen or heard from her since graduation.